 Public Spaces & Attractions

 The top attraction in the region is Kitchener-Waterloo Oktoberfest.
 Each year people since 1969, people love to celebrate the second-largest Oktoberfest in the world.
 It is also home to many other events such as the Kitchener-Waterloo Multicultural Festival, Kitchener Blues Fest, and Kultrun World Music Festival.

 Restaurants & Nightlife

 The KW area is filled with diverse restaurants, pubs, and bars.
 There are many locations featuring European and German cuisine.
-The downtown area in Kitchener and Waterloo are great places to get a bite to eat.
+The downtown areas in Kitchener, Waterloo, and Cambridge are great places to get a bite to eat.

 Nature & Natural Landscapes

 Waterloo Region has many parks and trails along the Grand River for residents and visitors to explore.
 Larger parks, like Waterloo Park and RIM Park, have ball diamonds, sports fields, picnic areas, public washrooms and access to transit and parking.